jamieabw/drawn_number_classification/README.md

 Python 3.x,
 TensorFlow,
 NumPy,
-matplotlib,
 PIL (Python Imaging Library),
-tkinter (for GUI),
+tkinter (for GUI)
-pickle (for model serialization)

 ## Installation
 Clone or download this repository to your local machine.
 Make sure you have all the required dependencies installed (see Prerequisites section).
 Run the model.py file to train the neural network model and save it.
-(OPTIONAL - THERE IS ALREADY A MODEL.PICKLE FILE AVAILABLE)
-Run the main.py file to launch the application.
+(OPTIONAL - THERE IS ALREADY A MODEL.H5 FILE AVAILABLE) Run the main.py file to launch the application.

 ## How to Use